CrowdStrike/falcon-operator/docs/deployment/openshift/README.md

    ![OpenShift CrowdStrike Node Sensor Uninstall](images/ocp-nodedel.png)

 #### Uninstall the Sidecar Sensor

+The sidecar sensor is not intended for OpenShift.
+If you installed it by mistake, follow these steps:

 - Click on the `CrowdStrike Falcon Platform - Operator` listing, followed by clicking on the `Falcon Container` tab.